Mub1532/steam-game-detector/README.md

 Click on the releases tab, download the desired version and run the setup file. (source-code.zip is just the code for this file you are reading now and the screenshots folder)

-## Hold on.
-Windows says: Windows protected your pc, is this a virus?

-No, its because i have not signed the application with windows, because that costs a lot of money

 ## Why would I need this?

 Some games, such as Apex legends and CSGO support the Steam Rich presence to show what you are doing in the game, for example if you are in a Competitive game, however when you look at discord, it just says Apex Legends for 15 minutes for example.
-So this would support basically any game with Steam presence and convert it to a Discord presence
+So this would support any game with Steam presence and convert it to a Discord presence

 ## Screenshots

 ![PUGB](/screenshots/pubg.png?raw=true "PUBG") ![CSGO](/screenshots/csgo.png?raw=true "CSGO") ![Bloons](/screenshots/bloons.png?raw=true "BLOONS") ![No Game Icon](/screenshots/noico.png?raw=true "No Game Icon")

+## Hold on.
+Windows says: Windows protected your pc, is this a virus?

+No, its because i have not signed the application with windows, because that costs a lot of money

 ## How do I Request Game Icons